 I chose our hotel based on price and location.
 I wanted a hotel close to the ferry.
 Our hotel was about a block away.
 The hardest part was crossing the street!
 Cars do not stop for pedestrians waiting at a crosswalk.
 They only stopped when you stepped out into the street.
 We just followed the locals as they stepped into the street to get across.

 On Isla Mujeres, you can rent bicycles or golf carts to get around.
-We went right to the golf cart rental.
+We went right to the golf cart rental after exiting the ferry.
 There was a slight discount if paying with cash, which we did.
-We rode from one end of the island to another with stops along the way.
+We drove from one end of the island to another with stops along the way.
 Overall, it is about a 20 minute drive from one end of the island to the other.

 Day 3 – Akumal

 On the drive, we stopped at Croco Cun Zoo, Yaax Che Jardin Botanico, and Akumal Monkey Sanctuary.
 We ate lunch at La Choza in Puerto Morelos.
-I recommend driving the route we took from Croco Cun Zoo to the next stop if you need to stop for food.
-I’m not sure where we would have eaten lunch if had not driven slightly out of the way to this tourist destination.
+I recommend driving to Puerto Morelos from Croco Cun Zoo to the next stop if you need to stop for food.
+I’m not sure where we would have eaten lunch if had not driven slightly out of the way to Puerto Morelos.

 I was aprehensive about visiting Croco Cun Zoo and the Akumal Monkey Sanctuary because of animal exploitation.
 I read alot or reviews to make sure they seemed ethical before commiting to visit.
 At both places, you can do animal interactions.